top of page

 What role do the Boulder County Commissioners play in our local communities?

 Boulder County Commissioners are responsible for shaping many of the policies and services that directly impact our daily lives.
-They oversee countywide public health and human services, affordable housing initiatives, management of the county jail, and the allocation of certain state and federal funds.
+They oversee countywide human services, affordable housing initiatives, Open Space, develop and approve the budget that affects all county agencies including the Sheriff, DA, and Elections, and they are responsible for the allocation of certain state and federal funds.
+They also manage a roughly $700 million annual budget — larger than the budgets of the county’s two biggest cities, Boulder and Longmont, which are each about $500 million — highlighting the scale and significance of their fiscal responsibilities.
 Their leadership helps ensure that community priorities are reflected in how local resources are managed and invested across the county.

 What is the difference between a County Commissioner and a City Council Member?

-County Commissioners manage the county’s operations and budget, including in areas like Ward, Niwot, Superior, and Nederland and unincorporated mountain towns.
-They are like the county’s “CEOs,” overseeing departments such as the Sheriff’s Office, Fire Management, and other county-wide services.
-City Council Members set priorities, pass local laws, and approve budgets.
+County Commissioners manage the county’s operations and budget, including in areas like Ward, Niwot, Nederland, unincorporated mountain towns, and unincorporated Gunbarrel outside the Boulder city limits (those with green street signs).
+They are like the county’s “CEOs,” overseeing departments such as the wildfire mitigation team, the sustainability department, county transportation, and other county-wide services.
+City Council members set priorities, pass local laws, and approve budgets.
 The council appoints a city manager to run day-to-day operations.
 In other words, the council acts like a “board of directors,” while the city manager is the “CEO.”

 Why do we need more County Commissioners?